Michele-4-Akeson/JS-GameEngine/README.md

 [demo](https://youtu.be/22Wo9riPfmc)

 #### **NOTE:**
-The provided public repo for this GameEngine does not have all features presented in demo.
-This is done to allow for users to better understand how code works in order to use GameEngine without being overwhelmed
+The provided public repo for this GameEngine starts with a simple template for a 2D top down game.
+Not all features shown in the demo are implemented in this template.
+This is done to streamline the main systems of GameEngine and not overwhelm the user.

 ### **Description:**
 A GameEngine made using only JavaScript, HTML, and CSS, designed specifically for _2D_ game development.
 To use this GameEngine, basic knowledge of vanilla JavaScript is recommended